-The Benchmark Regulation was published in the Official Journal in June 2016 and the majority of the provisions of the Benchmark Regulation became fully applicable in the EU on 1 January 2018 (save that certain provisions, including those related to "critical benchmarks", took effect on 30 June 2016).
-The Benchmark Regulation applies to the contribution of input data to a "benchmark", the provision or administration of a "benchmark" and the use of a "benchmark" in the EU.
-Among other things, it (a) requires EU benchmark administrators to be authorised or registered as such and to comply with extensive requirements relating to the administration of "benchmarks" and (b) prohibits certain uses by EU supervised entities of "benchmarks" provided by EU administrators which are not authorised or registered in accordance with the Benchmark Regulation (or, if located outside of the EU, deemed equivalent or recognised or endorsed).
-The scope of the Benchmark Regulation is wide and, in addition to so-called "critical benchmark" indices such as EURIBOR, applies to many other interest rate indices, as well as equity, commodity and foreign exchange rate indices and other indices.
-This will include "proprietary" indices or strategies where these are used to (i) determine the amount payable under, or the value of, certain financial instruments (including securities or OTC derivatives listed on an EU regulated market, EU multilateral trading facility (MTF), EU organised trading facility (OTF) or "traded via a systematic internaliser"), (ii) determine the amount payable under certain financial contracts, or (iii) measure the performance of an investment fund (in each case, within the meaning given to such terms in the Benchmark Regulation).
+The EU Benchmark Regulation was published in the Official Journal in June 2016 and the majority of the provisions of the EU Benchmark Regulation became fully applicable in the EU on 1 January 2018 (save that certain provisions, including those related to "critical benchmarks", took effect on 30 June 2016) and now forms part of law in the UK (subject to amendments to make it operate effectively in the UK) pursuant to the application of UK European Union (Withdrawal) Act 2018 (the "UK Benchmark Regulation").
+The EU Benchmark Regulation and UK Benchmark Regulation applies to the contribution of input data to a "benchmark", the provision or administration of a "benchmark" and the use of a "benchmark" in the EU and UK respectively.
+Among other things, it (a) requires EU and UK benchmark administrators to be authorised or registered as such and to comply with extensive requirements relating to the administration of "benchmarks" and (b) prohibits certain uses by EU and UK supervised entities of "benchmarks" provided by EU and UK administrators which are not authorised or registered in accordance with the EU Benchmark Regulation or UK Benchmark Regulation (as applicable) (or, if located outside of the EU or UK (as applicable), deemed equivalent or recognised or endorsed).
+The scope of the EU Benchmark Regulation and the UK Benchmark Regulation is wide and, in addition to so-called "critical benchmark" indices such as EURIBOR, applies to many other interest rate indices, as well as equity, commodity and foreign exchange rate indices and other indices.
+This will include "proprietary" indices or strategies where these are used to (i) determine the amount payable under, or the value of, certain financial instruments (including securities or OTC derivatives listed on an EU or UK regulated market, EU or UK multilateral trading facility (MTF), EU or UK organised trading facility (OTF) or "traded via a systematic internaliser"), (ii) determine the amount payable under certain financial contracts, or (iii) measure the performance of an investment fund (in each case, within the meaning given to such terms in the Benchmark Regulation).

-The Benchmark Regulation could have a material impact on Notes linked to a "benchmark", in particular, if the methodology or other terms of the benchmark are changed in order to comply with the terms of the Benchmark Regulation.
+The EU Benchmark Regulation and UK Benchmark Regulation could have a material impact on Notes linked to a "benchmark", in particular, if the methodology or other terms of the benchmark are changed in order to comply with the terms of the EU Benchmark Regulation and/ or UK Benchmark Regulation.
 Such changes could reduce or increase the rate or level or affect the volatility of the published rate or level of the Benchmark and (depending on the terms of the particular Notes) could lead to adjustments to the terms of the Notes, including potentially determination by the Calculation Agent of the rate or level.